Duke (album): Critical reception

 In a retrospective review, AllMusic's Stephen Thomas Erlewine felt Duke was the Genesis album that "leaped into the fray" of pop music but retained "a heavy dose" of progressive rock with the "Duke" suite.
 Erlewine thought the album comes off "a little bombastic" at times, with "Misunderstanding" and "Turn It On Again" being the two tracks that "showcase the new version of Genesis at its absolute best".

 Tour

 Genesis supported the album with a 78-date tour across Europe and North America, between 17 March to 30 June 1980.
 They were joined by drummer Chester Thompson and guitarist Daryl Stuermer.
 As the group had not embarked on a full scale UK tour since 1977, the tour began with a 40-date trek across the country, which saw all 108,000 available tickets sold within hours of going on sale.
 A 40-minute excerpt from the performance at the Lyceum Ballroom in London was broadcast on The Old Grey Whistle Test and released as a bonus feature on the 2007 reissue of Duke.
-Recordings from the tour were released on Three Sides Live (1982) and Genesis Archive 2: 1976–1992 (2000).
+Recordings from the tour were released on Three Sides Live (1982), Genesis Archive 2: 1976–1992 (2000), and BBC Broadcasts (2023).